brycewray/hugo-site/content/posts/2020/05/battle-ios-email-heavyweights.md

 [^NotClickbait]: Similarly: if power equated to popularity, every Mac user would know about MailMate.
 The truth is quite different.
 MailMate isn't that well-known outside its circle, so it's not widely reviewed.
 A mention of MailMate just isn't clickbait, so most websites give it only passing notice at best.
 I can find no major-site reviews of MailMate newer than about 2016.

 Instead, when you start searching for reviews of third-party iOS email clients, the same names keep coming up: [Spark](https://sparkmailapp.com), [Outlook](https://apps.apple.com/us/app/microsoft-outlook/id951937596), [Edison Mail](https://mail.edison.tech/), [Canary](https://canarymail.io/), [Airmail](https://airmailapp.com/), [Postbox](https://www.postbox-inc.com/), and so forth.
-But none of these comes close to---or was ever meant to be---a heavy-lifter email app like MailMate.
+But none of these comes close to --- or was ever meant to be --- a heavy-lifter email app like MailMate.

 Still, there are two long-standing iOS email clients who do give it a run.